lakshgajre2004-sys/Poth-hole/README.md

 ### Priority Scoring System

-Issues are ranked using a multi-factor scoring system:
+Issues are automatically ranked using a multi-factor scoring system:

 ```javascript
 const priorityScore =